LittleBlueHouse/LittleBlueHouse.github.io/notes/HolidayLetters/Christmas_2024.md

 A year of plenty, and then some more, \
 One for the books, twenty-twenty four. \
 Our lil' blue house became a new home \
-for another crazy dog and a mix of genomes
+Another crazy dog and a mix of genomes

 First, we kissed, then we wed \
-Called the stork, from our bed \
+Got a call from the stork while in our bed: \
-God blessed we've been \
+"This December, God blessed you'll be \
-With our little Jacquelyn.
+With a little one, sweet Jackie"

 About to awake is twenty twenty-five \
 Year of the snake, time of our lives. \
-We'll be nesting, resting, and breasting, \
+To be filled with nesting, resting, and breasting; \
-But in between, come by and sing.
+Perhaps in the spring, come see the best thing.

+James, Riley, Jacquelyn, Dakota, and Crab Elder

 </center>